Considerations for meat processors cutting venison to prevent the spread of chronic wasting disease

 Protocol for meat processors to follow when cutting and further processing venison this hunting season.

-Infected prions are not killed through traditional processing steps such as heating.
-They are only killed through 1,800 degree Fahrenheit incineration.
+- Infected prions are not killed through traditional processing steps such as heating.
+They are only killed through incineration at temperatures of 1,800 degrees Fahrenheit.
 Best practices for cleaning and sanitizing known at this time include:

 - Regularly clean and sanitize personal protective equipment (boots, gloves, clothing, etc.).